 - Blood tests.
 Various blood chemistry and other lab tests may be used to check for underlying conditions.

 - Sinus X-rays.
-An X-ray to evaluate for congestions or other problems related to the headaches.
+An X-ray to evaluate for congestion or other problems related to the headaches.

 - CT scan or computed tomography scan.
-A diagnostic imaging procedure that uses a combination of X-rays and computer technology to producer horizontal, or axial, images (often called slices) of the body or head.
+A diagnostic imaging procedure that uses X-rays and computer technology to make horizontal, or axial, images (often called slices) of the body or head.
 CT scans show more detail than standard X-rays.

 How are migraine headaches treated?

 Specific treatment for migraine headaches will be determined by your healthcare provider based on: